austynmair/constitution/constitution.md

 > The Society may be dissolved at a General Meeting provided that at least twenty-one days written notice of the intention to dissolve the Society has been given to the members.
 At least two thirds of those present and voting at the General Meeting must vote in favour of the motion for Dissolution for it to be effective.
 Any motion for Dissolution of the Society shall provide that assets remaining after all liabilities have been met shall be transferred either to another Registered College Society, or to the Downing College Amalgamation Club.

-Annabel Pigdon\
+Lucas Ng\
-Austyn Mair Society President 2019/20
+Austyn Mair Society President 2023/24